myduino/Hibiscus-Sense-Arduino/README.md

 pinMode(2, OUTPUT);
 ```

 In the void loop() function, the program start by turning the LED ON, as the ciruit is active-low, we use `LOW` state on GPIO2 to complete the LED circuit.
 Then delay() function to pause the program in milliseconds.
+Vice versa to turn OFF the LED.
 ```
 digitalWrite(2, LOW);
 delay(100);